PeaceOloruntoba/reactnative-tailwindcss-expo-starter-files/README.md

      }
      ```

-With this setup, your app will use Tailwind CSS for styling, ensuring that "Hello World" is centered on the screen.

    With this setup, you can utilize folder-based routing with Expo Router, similar to Next.js.

 #### Option 2: Using React Native Navigation